 Will anyone have particular trouble finding clothes that fit?

-Keep in mind that you can still find international brands in Taipei.
-However, these items will probably be expensive.
+You can find international brands in Taipei, such as ZARA and H&M. However, these items will probably be expensive.

 What grocery stores do expats in your city shop at?